Running technique improves strength, improves joint mobility, improves running efficiency and effectiveness

 - Triple jumps.

-Continuous jumps with maximum stride width.
+Continuous jumps with maximum stride amplitude.

 I jump step, with the same leg, to change half.
 One leg is supported and the other is driven.